-The CDR is a government agency entrusted with a key role in the process of reconstruction and economic recovery.
+The Council for Development and Reconstruction ("CDR") is a government agency entrusted with a key role in the process of reconstruction and economic recovery.
 It was established in 1977 in response to the needs of reconstruction as a successor to the Ministry of Planning and was reorganized in 1991.
 The CDR is an executive agency for the Council of Ministers.
 It is responsible for formulating and monitoring the implementation of public investment projects as well as seeking foreign funding.
 In 1992, a three-year (1993-1995) U.S.\$2.25 billion National Emergency Reconstruction Program ("NERP") was established by the CDR.
 The initial program covered a series of rehabilitation investments, in the fields of power, water and wastewater, solid waste, education, housing and development.
 Financing for the NERP was provided in part by a World Bank loan of U.S.\$225 million.

 Proposals for projects forming part of the reconstruction program are submitted for parliamentary approval on a project-by-project basis.
-Approximately 4,200 contracts with a total value of approximately U.S.\$9.6 billion were awarded by the CDR for the period since reconstruction efforts started in 1992 to the end of 2009.
+Approximately 5,697 contracts with a total value of approximately U.S.\$10.9 billion were awarded by the CDR for the period since reconstruction efforts started in 1992 to the end of 2011, projects with a total value of U.S.\$7.7 billion have been completed.